michaelkoller/vacesimulator/README.md

 If you use this repository in your publications, please cite

 ```
-@inproceedings{koller2022vace,
+@inproceedings{koller2022new,
-author = Koller, Michael and Patten, Timothy and Vincze, Markus},
+  title={A New VR Kitchen Environment for Recording Well Annotated Object Interaction Tasks},
-title = {A New VR Kitchen Environment for Recording Well Annotated Object Interaction Tasks}},
+  author={Koller, Michael and Patten, Timothy and Vincze, Markus},
-booktitle= {Proceedings of the 2022 ACM/IEEE International Conference on Human-Robot Interaction},
+  booktitle={Proceedings of the 2022 ACM/IEEE International Conference on Human-Robot Interaction},
-pages = {x-y},
+  pages={629--633},
-year = {2022},
+  year={2022}
 }

 ```